rachelkriggs/rachelkriggs.github.io/_posts/2019-04-14-arrival-time.md

 |      55|  37393.55|   NA|         NA|       NA|         NA|
 |      54|  34894.45|    1|   2499.108|  3.86743|  0.0543802|

-Under both frequentist and Bayesian approaches there is an association between distance and arrival time for Mondays and Wednesdays.
+Under both frequentist and Bayesian approaches there is *not* an association between distance and arrival time for Mondays and Wednesdays.
 For the frequentist approach the estimate is -0.87 with a confidence interval of 95% (-1.76, 0.01).
 For the Bayesian approach the estimate is -0.87 with credible interval of 95% (-1.75, 0.01).
 As we can see from our ANOVA results, our model doesn't do significantly better than a null model, meaning that there is no significant explanatory power in adding distance from campus to explain to arrival time at the lecture hall for Mondays and Wednesdays.

 ### 1.3 Distance and Arrival Time (Tuesday & Thursday)
+*1.3.1 Frequentist approach*
 ``` r
 fit_tt <- lm(tt_arrival ~ distance_km, data = clean_survey_sep_days)